Fincer/dxvk-wine-autobuilder/README.md

 **Accessibility, lower the barrier.** Help people to get their hands on the latest bleeding-edge Wine/Wine Staging & DXVK software on major Linux distribution platforms without hassle or headaches.

 There is not an easy way to auto-install bleeding-edge Wine/Wine Staging & DXVK, especially on Debian/Ubuntu/Mint.
 The newest Wine/Wine Staging is not easily accessible on Debian-based Linux distributions, and DXVK is practically bundled to Lutris or Steam gaming platform as a form of Proton.
-However, not all Windows programs, like MS Office or Adobe Photoshop, could run under Linux Steam client: Many Windows programs actually rely on system-wide Wine installation either possibly via common third-party management software such as PlayOnLinux or Crossover which is why system-wide Wine/Wine Staging & DXVK auto-installation this script offers becomes quite handy.
+However, not all Windows programs, like MS Office or Adobe Photoshop, could run under Linux Steam client: Many Windows programs actually rely on system-wide Wine installation which is why system-wide Wine/Wine Staging & DXVK auto-installation this script offers becomes quite handy.

 The solution provided here _is independent from Steam client or any other Wine management platform_.
 The latest Wine/Wine Staging & DXVK bundle will be accessible system-widely, not just via Steam, Lutris or PlayOnLinux.
 Provided PlayOnLinux prefix update is optional, as well.